olinic/CornerStone/README.md

 # ![CornerStone][cornerstone] CornerStone Bible
 **Bringing the Bible to developers.**

+## A Work in Progress
+CornerStone has not come out with its first official release yet, but you can read more about it below!

 ## Free JavaScript Bible API
 CornerStone is a standalone JavaScript library that provides the Bible to developers by combining multiple free online API's.